duykhoa/ruby_test/questions.md

     1. devil neve reven lived
     1. ["devil", "never", "even", "lived"]

-1. What is the most approriate solution with the `map` method in Enummerable
+1. What is the most approriate solution with the `map` method in Enumerable

     **E.g.**: Instead of calling `input_array.map { |item| item * 2 }`, we can use the method with this following syntax:
     `map2(input_array) { |item| item * 2 }`